rhdtownsend/msg/docs/source/user-guide/data-files.rst

 Data Files
 **********

-This chapter discusses the files in which MSG stores its data.
-These files adopt the `HDF5 data format <https://www.hdfgroup.org/>`__, a platform-neutral binary storage format with advanced features such as transparent decompression.
+This chapter discusses the files used by MSG to store data on disk.
+These files adopt the `HDF5 data format
+<https://www.hdfgroup.org/>`__, a platform-neutral binary storage
+format with advanced features such as transparent decompression.

 File Types
 ==========